storageos/cluster-operator/docs/nfs-prometheus-metrics/README.md

 In the above, `prometheus-prometheus-nfs-0` is the prometheus server pod.
 Once created, port-forward to the prometheus server pod and view the collected metrics in the prometheus dashboard at `localhost:8080`.

+__NOTE__: If there are multiple NFS Servers and metrics for a specific NFS Server is required, NFS PVC name can be included in the `serviceMonitorSelector`, `nfsserver=<rwx-pvc-name>`.

 ```
 $ kubectl port-forward prometheus-prometheus-nfs-0 8080:9090